XpiritBV/vslive-docker-handson/10. Kubernetes/readme.md

     protocol: TCP
     name: https
 ```
-And we push this configuration to the cluser with the commandline:
+And we push this configuration to the cluser with the command-line:
 `kubectl apply -f webapi-service.yaml`

-Now we have a service that we can access in the cluster with the DNS name `svc-leaderboardwebapi` so if we want to call the api from another service in the cluster (your web app) then you can use the uri: http://svc-leaderboardwebapi
+Now we have a service that we can access in the cluster with the DNS name `svc-leaderboardwebapi` so if we want to call the API from another service in the cluster (your web app) then you can use the uri: http://svc-leaderboardwebapi

 ### Deploy the web application
 Now that we have the webAPI running we can now create the web application container.
 For this we are going to create a yaml file with the name webapplication.yaml that contains the following: